ffvoigt/minimal-mistakes-playground/_pages/faq.md

 Please have a look in the [list of operating mesoSPIM instruments](/setups/).
 Many of the labs and facilities operating a mesoSPIM are open to interested users.

+### What is the difference between mesoSPIM version 5 and its predecessors?
+The most recent (and recommended) version 5 differs from version 4 in a different set of stages to avoid a [problem with stage roll / wobble](https://github.com/mesoSPIM/mesoSPIM-hardware-documentation/wiki/mesoSPIM_V4_stage_wobble).
+Compared to the 44.5 x 44.5 x 100 mm travel range of version 4, version 5 has a slightly larger range (52 x 52 x 102 mm).
+An overview of all mesoSPIM versions can be found [here](https://github.com/mesoSPIM/mesoSPIM-hardware-documentation/wiki/mesoSPIM_history).

 ## Budget and installation

 ### How much does a mesoSPIM cost?